MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 This scenario is designed to guide the end-to-end customer journey, throughout the cloud adoption life cycle.
 Delivery of the full journey requires the following key components, or guidance sets:

-- **Cloud Adoption Framework:** Managing and governing data is a life cycle process that starts by building on your existing cloud strategy and carries all the way through to ongoing operations management.
+- **[Cloud Adoption Framework](https://docs.microsoft.com/azure/cloud-adoption-framework):** Managing and governing data is a life cycle process that starts by building on your existing cloud strategy and carries all the way through to ongoing operations management.
 The Cloud Adoption Framework will help to guide the full life cycle for your data estate.

-- **Azure Well-Architected Framework:** Workload architecture and operations have a direct impact on data.
+- **[Azure Well-Architected Framework](/azure/architecture/framework):** Workload architecture and operations have a direct impact on data.
 Understand how your architecture can improve management and governance of the data used by your workload.

-- **Reference architectures:** These reference solutions help to accelerate deployment for many common data management and analytics solutions.
+- **[Reference architectures](/azure/architecture):** These reference solutions help to accelerate deployment for many common data management and analytics solutions.

-- **Best practices:** These level 300+ articles help central IT teams to deploy tools and manage the processes to ensure proper management and governance of your data.
+- **[Best practices](azure/architecture/guide):** These level-300+ articles help central IT teams to deploy tools and manage the processes to ensure proper management and governance of your data.

-- **Featured Azure products:** Learn more about the products that support data management and analytics in Azure.
+- **[Featured Azure products](/azure/architecture/changelog):** Learn more about the products that support data management and analytics in Azure.

-- **Microsoft Learn modules:** Gain the hands-on skills required to implement, maintain, and support data management and analytics solutions.
+- **[Microsoft Learn modules](https://docs.microsoft.com/learn):** Gain the hands-on skills required to implement, maintain, and support data management and analytics solutions.

 ## Common customer journeys